SAP/luigi/docs/navigation-parameters-reference.md

       - **noTemporaryContainerHeight**
         - **type**: boolean
         - **default**: false
-        - **description**: When implementing a custom renderer for a compounded web component, the standard behavior of lazy loading of setting and removing temporary heights to the child containers may conflict with the custom renderer.
+        - **description**: When implementing a custom renderer for a compound web component, the standard behavior of lazy loading of setting and removing temporary heights to the child containers may conflict with the custom renderer.
 In that case, setting this attribute to `true` will turn off that behavior.
 In that case, the custom renderer methods and the code of the child web components must ensure that not all child containers are visible right away.
 Note that the intersection observer will still be in effect: child web components will only be instantiated and added to their containers when the containers are visible in the defined part of the viewport.
   - **children**
     - **type**: array
     - **description**: Array of web component nodes.